-Clark County park projects are built in accordance with the county's Parks, Recreation and Open Space Plan (PDF).
+Clark County park projects are built in accordance with the county's Parks, Recreation and Open Space Plan.

-When creating the district, voters approved an ongoing property tax levy, primarily to maintain 35 new parks, seven miles of trail and a number of sports fields the county would build in the Greater Clark Parks District.
+When creating the district, voters approved an ongoing property tax levy, primarily to maintain 35 new parks, along with additional sports fields and trails the county would build in the Greater Clark Parks District.

 Park impact fees

-Clark County primarily relies on park impact fees to pay for land for parks and to develop parks.
-Park impact fees are collected when new residential housing is built.
-The Greater Vancouver area is divided into 10 park districts, and park impact fees must be spent within the district in which they are collected.
+Clark County primarily relies on park impact fees to pay for land acquisition and park development.
+Park impact fees are collected when housing is built.
+The greater Vancouver area is divided into 10 park districts, and park impact fees must be spent within the district in which they are collected.

 The county collects two park impact fees, one for land acquisition and one for park development.
 Prior to 2014, these fees were deposited into separate accounts for each district.
-After that date, park impact fees were deposited into combined accounts for each district.
+Since then, park impact fees are deposited into combined accounts for each district.
 Money from these combined accounts can be spent on either land acquisition or park development.

-A park is developed when the county owns the land, has sufficient funds to pay for construction and has ongoing revenue to maintain the park.
+A park is developed when the county owns the land, has sufficient funds to pay for construction and park maintenance.

 Public Works also oversees the Camp Bonneville cleanup.
 The county ultimately intends to use a portion of the former U.S. Army post as a regional park.